 'The Oldest Continuing Cycle Race in the World'

-This prestigious event goes back to 1886 and, with the exception of the war years, has been run ever since.
-Traditionally on the first Sunday in October (2012 event on the 14th October).
-Prior to the formation of the RTTC it was considered to be the ‘Championship of All England’ and still attracts the leading 'Hill-Climb' riders from all over the country, be they professionals or amateurs.
+This prestigious event goes all the way back to 1886 and, with the exception of the war years, has been run ever since.
+The 2014 Hill Climb will take place on Sunday 11th October; 9:30am start.
+Entries are closed.
+Prior to the formation of the RTTC (governing body) it was considered to be the ‘Championship of All England’ and still attracts the very leading 'Hill-Climb' riders from all over the country, be they professionals or amateurs.